Jbleezy/BO1-Reimagined/README.md

 * Option to change FOV (65-120 in intervals of 5)
 * Option to show FPS on HUD
 * Option to disable character dialog (host only)
-* Option to enable/disable Mule Kick on Verruckt through Shangri-La (host only, always disabled on Nacht, always enabled on Moon)
+* Option to enable/disable Mule Kick (host only, always disabled on Nacht, always enabled on Moon)
 * Option to choose which room you start in on Verruckt (host only)
 * Option to choose which perk you start with on No Man's Land (host only)
 * Options to set which barriers in Five first room you want disabled (host only)